NAVi5

-The "New Advanced Vehicle with Intelligence 5-speed" (NAVi5, also sometimes written "NAVI5" or "NAVI-5") was an automated manual transmission developed by Isuzu Motors Ltd. of Japan, and introduced in August 1984.
+The "New Advanced Vehicle with Intelligence 5-speed" (NAVi5, also sometimes written "NAVI5" or "NAVI-5") was an automated manual transmission developed by Isuzu of Japan, and introduced in August 1984.
 It was initially developed for use in trucks, but was first made available in Isuzu's Aska sedan and subsequently the Gemini and their other Japanese domestic market vehicles.
 It preceded the likes of Alfa Romeo’s Selespeed and Opel’s Easytronic by more than a decade.
 It was superseded by the Smoother transmission in newer trucks.

 Models

 The NAVi5 was used in the following Isuzu vehicles:

 Isuzu added the NAVi6, a six-speed version, to the following trucks:

 Features

 Unlike "traditional" automatic gearboxes with a torque converter and planetary gears, the mechanical aspects of the NAVi5 are identical to those of a conventional five-speed manual transmission with a dry-clutch.
 The shifting and clutch operations though, are done automatically by two hydraulic actuators connected to an electronic computer (an 8-bit unit with 8 KB ROM and 192 KB RAM).

 The early version of the NAVi5 only had an automatic mode with an ability to lock out certain gears, thus operating in a manner similar to a traditional automatic.
 The later version added a manual mode, enabling the driver to select specific gears.
 The NAVi5 also came with autocruise and Hill-Start Aid as standard features.

 A Japanese television commercial for the Aska heralded NAVi5 as “Not a manual, not a torque converter.”